lyokha/ngx-export-tools-extra/README.md

 even start because the internal HTTP servers on each worker process won't be able to bind to the same TCP port.
 Inside the upper *server* clause, handler *updateStats* runs on every client request.
-This handler always returns an empty string in variable *hs_updateStats* as soon as it is only needed for the side effect of updating of the *stats*.
+This handler always returns an empty string in variable *hs_updateStats* because it is only needed for the side effect of updating the *stats*.
 However, as soon as Nginx variable handlers are *lazy*, evaluation of *hs_updateStats* must be forced somehow.
-In this case the *bang* syntax from the Nginx Haskell module was used to achieve this.
+To achieve this, we used the *strict annotation* (the *bang* symbol) in directive *haskell_run* that enforces strict evaluation in a late request processing phase, when the value of variable *bytes_sent* has been already calculated.

 Data collected by the aggregate service can be obtained in a request to the virtual server listening on TCP port *8020*.
 It simply proxies requests to